 VAT is charged at each stage of the production and distribution process and it is proportional to the price charged for the goods and services.

-VAT is levied on the supply of most goods and services and on the importation of goods.
-The VAT on the importation of goods is collected by customs.
-There is a limited range of goods and services which are subject to VAT at the zero rate or are exempt from VAT.
+It is levied on the supply of most goods and services and on the importation of goods.
+The value-added tax on the importation of goods is collected by customs.
+There is a limited range of goods and services which are subject to this tax at the zero rate or are exempt from it.

 Basic food items that are exempted from VAT include maize meal, rice, brown bread, dried beans, vegetables, fruit and samp.
 You can find a list of VAT exempt goods and services on this SARS’ website.